JuanGuerrero09/apuntes/Other/Alemán/Apuntes.md

 4 What is the difference between the use of gender in German and English?
 - German has three genders, masculine, feminine and neutral 5 What is one of the most important principles affecting German word order?
-- If is a question or an order
+- The position of the verb.
 6 Is there a difference between ‘I am working’ and ‘I work’ in German?
-- No, both are *arbeite*
+- No, there is only one tense., both are *arbeite*
--

  3 Umlauts are important because they change the pronunciation and the meaning of words.
 4 English gender is biological (persons are masculine or feminine, and things, concepts and ideas are neuter).
 German gender is grammatical (things can be masculine, feminine or neuter).
-5 The position of the verb.
-6 No, there is only one tense.

 # 2. Verbs in present tense

 ## Notes